 Q. What has happened in the last 2 months?
 A. Not enough!

-“SARS-CoV-2 is primarily transmitted between people through respiratory (droplet and aerosol) and contact routes.
+“SARS-CoV-2″ is primarily transmitted between people through respiratory (droplet and aerosol) and contact routes.
 Transmission risk is highest where people are in close proximity (within 2 metres).
-Airborne transmission can occur in health and care settings in which procedures or support treatments that generate aerosols are performed.
-Airborne transmission may also occur in poorly ventilated indoor spaces, particularly if individuals are in the same room together for an extended period of time.
+Procedures or support treatments that generate aerosols can cause airborne transmission in health care settings.
+Airborne transmission may also occur in poorly ventilated indoor spaces.
+Particularly if individuals are in the same room together for an extended period of time.
 At the moment, human-to-human transmission is occurring extensively.
-Hence, precautions to prevent human-to-human transmission are appropriate for both suspected and confirmed cases (see infection prevention and control guidance).”
+Hence, people should take precautions to prevent human-to-human transmission for both suspected and confirmed cases.”
+(See infection prevention and control guidance).

 Q. What is happening now?
 A. Still not enough.
-Education and action is required!
+We must educate and take action!

 A lot of evidence points towards Indoor Air Quality (IAQ), or the lack of good IAQ, which is just as culpable if not more so, as frequent touch points for the spread of COVID-19.